Oxsomi/core3/docs/oiCA.md

 - Ease of read + write.
 - Better compression size due to Brotli:11 compression.
   - LZMA isn't used due to higher compression and decompression times for minor compression gains.
 Instead we opted to use Brotli:11 (https://cran.r-project.org/web/packages/brotli/vignettes/brotli-2015-09-22.pdf).
-  - Brotli is slow to compress but fast to decompress and very efficient.
-Brotli:1 can be used if compression speed is important.
   - Deflate is slow and not compact enough.
-- Possibility of encryption using AES256.
+- Possibility of encryption using AES256-GCM.
 - A more modern version of zip with an easier spec / less bloat.
 - Improved security.
 - 64-bit file support.